Health Lope

 Diagnosis :

 A variety of techniques can diagnose benign tumors.
-The key factor involved in diagnosis is determining if the tumor is benign or malignant and can be evaluated only by laboratory testing.
-The presence of benign tumors can be determined and located by an imaging test, including
+The key factor in diagnosis involves doctors determining whether the tumor is benign or malignant, which they can evaluate only through laboratory testing.
+Imaging tests can determine and locate the presence of benign tumors, including.

 • CT scans